Chocomunk/WaveFunctionCollapse/README.md

 All contained template images also come from https://github.com/mxgmn/WaveFunctionCollapse.

 ## Getting Started
-**TODO**

-Current build system is Microsoft Visual Studio.
-A makefile is currently being written.
+To build the cpp project with g++ on linux, run:

+`make build`

+This will generate a `bin/wfc` executable.
+This repository comes with template images (credited above), which can be used to test the compiled executable as follows:

+#### Generate Red Maze:

+`bin/wfc tiles/red/ 2`

+#### Generate Spiral Design:

+`bin/wfc tiles/spirals/ 3`

+#### Generate Flowers:

+`bin/wfc tiles/spirals/ 3 0`

 ## Requirements
 This project was most recently built with [OpenCV 4.3.0](https://docs.opencv.org/4.3.0/), which is the only dependency.
+On our systems, we installed OpenCV using the following command:

+`sudo apt-get install libopencv-dev`

+In the case that the compiler cannot find OpenCV, you may need to change the `$(OPENCV)` variable in the makefile to any of `opencv['',1,2,3,4]`.

 ## The WFC Algorithm